giannilmbd/dynare/doc/manual/source/the-model-file.rst

           endogenous and exogenous variable, the file must contain a column of the same name.
-NB: Octave only supports the ``.xlsx`` file extension and must have the `io`_ package installed (easily done via octave by typing ‘``pkg install -forge io``’).
+NB: Octave only supports the ``.xlsx`` file extension and must have the `io`_ package installed.
 The first column may contain the date of each observation.
         * CSV files (extension ``.csv``): for each endogenous and exogenous variable, the file must contain a column of the